 Administrative and Regulatory Initiatives (2 items)

 LABOR DEPARTMENT CREATES NEW IC MISCLASSIFICATION WAGE PAGE THAT MAY ENCOURAGE 1099’ERS TO FILE CLAIMS AGAINST BUSINESSES.
 The U.S. Department of Labor creates a new independent contractor misclassification web page, www.dol.gov/featured/misclassification, which may encourage workers to file complaints and prompt businesses to enhance IC compliance.
 As discussed in my blog post of December 19, 2016, the Labor Department reissued its resources on IC misclassification and grouped them together with resources from other federal and state agencies on the subject.
 Our review of the posted materials reveal that no new useful information was included.
 Rather, the new web page included some the items that were more than 15 years old and others were more likely to confound and confuse those consulting the web page for assistance and education.
 The web page also highlights links to “Myths about Misclassification” and an abbreviated version of the “Myths” web page.
 As I reported in my blog post of August 22, 2016, the “Myths” document when issued was not an accurate restatement of the law.
 Following my blog post, the Labor Department subsequently took down the page, made some revisions, and reissued it, yet still perpetuated its misapprehension that the test for IC status under the FLSA is a one-factor test – economic dependence.
 One likely impact of the new site will be increased awareness by workers that they may be misclassified, increased reporting and filing of complaints or enforcement actions by state and federal agencies, and more class action suits alleging IC misclassification.
-Another likely result is that more businesses will seek to enhance their IC compliance by the use resources like IC Diagnostics™ to minimize their risk of IC misclassification liability.
+Another likely result is that more businesses will seek to enhance their IC compliance by the use of a resource like IC Diagnostics™ to minimize their risk of IC misclassification liability.

 NLRB ISSUES ANOTHER IC MISCLASSIFICATION COMPLAINT.
 The Minneapolis regional office of National Labor Relations Board issues a complaint against Wisconsin-based national home improvement retailer, Menards, alleging that the company misclassified thousands of delivery drivers as ICs and not employees in violation of the National Labor Relations Act.
 The complaint, based on charges brought by the Office and Professional Employees International Union Local 153 in August and September 2016, alleges that the company interfered, restrained and coerced employees in the exercise of their Section 7 rights by maintaining a mandatory arbitration clause in its employee handbook that prohibits workers from filing collective or class-wide legal actions in any forum, legal or arbitral and prohibits them from filing unfair labor practices with the NLRB; and misclassifying the delivery drivers as ICs.
 According to the complaint, the remedies being sought by the NLRB include an order requiring the company to rescind or revise the mandatory arbitration clause on a nationwide basis and rescind or revise any portion of any agreements classifying the drivers as ICs NLRA; and for the company to cease and desist from communicating to the drivers that they are ICs under the NLRA.
 Unlike prior complaints issued by the NLRB against a company that allegedly has misclassified employees as ICs, there are no independent violations of the NLRA alleged in this case that are not dependent on the classification of the workers.
 Menard, Inc. v.
 Local 153, Office & Professional Employees International Union, AFL-CIO, Case 18-CA-181821 (NLRB Region 18, Dec.
 22, 2016).